NOTICE OF PUBLIC MEETING AND REQUEST FOR PUBLIC COMMENT FOR THE CITY OF ROSEVILLE COMMUNITY DEVELOPMENT BLOCK GRANT (CDBG) PROGRAM

 The City of Roseville has completed the 2023 Annual Action Plan for the Community Development Block Grant (CDBG) Program.
 Each year the City must submit an Annual Action Plan to the federal Department of Housing and Urban Development (HUD) describing the planned use of its CDBG award.
 The Annual Action Plan describes the City’s housing and community needs and the planned actions to address those needs.

-2024 Draft Annual Action Plan
+2024 Annual Action Plan

-2024 Draft Annual Action Plan
+2024 Annual Action Plan

-The City of Roseville has drafted its 2024 Annual Action Plan for the Community Development Block Grant (CDBG) Program.
+The City of Roseville has completed its 2024 Annual Action Plan for the Community Development Block Grant (CDBG) Program.
 Each year the City must submit an Annual Action Plan to the federal Department of Housing and Urban Development (HUD) describing the planned use of its CDBG award.
 The Annual Action Plan describes the City’s housing and community needs and the planned actions to address those needs.